 Leaders from RWJBarnabas Health and UCNJ Union College of Union County, NJ, along with state and local elected officials, celebrate the opening of the RWJBarnabas Health School of Nursing in Oceanport. well as opportunities for growth throughout their careers."
 The RWJBarnabas Health School of Nursing-as it was officially renamed in March-will continue to offer programs at its Elizabeth location, maintaining its valued partnership with UCNJ.
-"We appreciate the incredible partnership and collaboration with UCNJ's administration and leaders who were instrumental in making this possible," says Nancy Holecek, MAS, MHA, BSN, RN, FNP, Executive Vice President and Chief Nursing Officer, RWJBH.
+"We appreciate the incredible partnership and collaboration with UCNJ's administration and leaders who were instrumental in making this possible," says Nancy Holecek, MAS, MHA, BSN, RN, FNAP, Executive Vice President and Chief Nursing Officer, RWJBH.
 "Our collective vision for providing students with a learning environment conducive to developing the knowledge, skills, and attitudes required to become competent, professional nurses will continue to be reflected in our nursing school philosophy."
 RWJBH is excited to be a part of investing in the future of nursing.
 "These students will learn more than they ever imagined, grow into competent and confident professionals, and make a difference that will ripple far beyond those walls," adds Mary Beth Russell, PhD, RN, Executive Dean of the RWJBarnabas Health School of Nursing and Senior Vice President, CPDIR, The Institute for Nursing Excellence at RWJBH.
 AVAILABLE PROGRAMS The RWJBarnabas Health School of Nursing offers Generic Registered Nurse (RN) and Cooperative Nursing programs at both its Elizabeth and Oceanport locations.
 The Cooperative Nursing program awards a diploma in nursing from the RWJBarnabas Health School of Nursing and an Associate of Science degree from UCNJ.
 Licensed practical nurses (LPNs) who want to COOPERATIVE PROGRAM FEATURES The RWJBarnabas Health School of Nursing's Cooperative Nursing program is available at its two locations-Elizabeth and Oceanport.
 The program offers: - Financial aid and scholarships - Student support and tutorial services - An administrative student liaison - Academic and personal counseling - Computer labs and learning and a simulation center - Clinical hours at RWJBarnabas Health (RWJBH) facilities - Postgraduate employment opportunities with RWJBH - The opportunity to pursue credits toward a Bachelor of Science in Nursing degree advance their careers can register for the LPN to RN program in Elizabeth.
 Those who successfully complete their education at the RWJBarnabas Health School of Nursing earn a total of 65 credits and upon graduation become eligible to sit for the National Council Licensing Examination for Registered Nurse Licensure.
-PROSPECTIVE STUDENTS APPLICATION SUBMISSION DECISION NOTIFICATION FROM RWJBH SCHOOL OF NURSING APPLICANT ACCEPTANCE DECISION BY GENERIC RN FALL 2026 SEMESTER MAY 1-JUNE 30 JULY 15 JULY 19 LPN TO RN FALL 2026 SEMESTER MAY 1-JUNE 30 JULY 10 JULY 14 To learn more about the RWJBarnabas Health School of Nursing, visit [www.rwjbh.org/nursingschool](http://www.rwjbh.org/nursingschool).
+PROSPECTIVE STUDENTS APPLICATION SUBMISSION DECISION NOTIFICATION FROM RWJBH SCHOOL OF NURSING APPLICANT ACCEPTANCE DECISION BY GENERIC RN FALL 2026 SEMESTER MAY 1-JUNE 30 JULY 15 JULY 19 LPN TO RN FALL 2026 SEMESTER MAY 1-JUNE 30 JULY 10 JULY 14 To learn more about the RWJBarnabas Health School of Nursing, visit www.rwjbh.org/nursingschool.

 FIGHT FLU FOLLOW THIS SIMPLE CHECKLIST TO HELP YOU STAY HEALTHIER WHEN INFLUENZA SPREADS.
-Influenza isn't strictly seasonal: Flu viruses can infect people year-round.
-"But when weather turns colder, we tend to see more respiratory illness-both because we're indoors with other people more and because cold air helps flu viruses spread faster," says Jessica Mathew,
+Influenza isn't strictly a seasonal issue.
+Flu viruses can infect people year-round.
+But when weather turns colder, respiratory illnesses tend to increase-largely because we spend more time indoors with other people.
+"People tend to get sick from exposure in groups, such